segandiaye/dash_streamlit/README.md

 # Hand on streamlit

-A simple streamlit, sckikit-learn, matplotlib example created during my data science internship at [Artefact School](https://schoolofdata.artefact.com/).
+A simple example using Streamlit, scikit-learn, and Matplotlib, created during my data science internship at [Artefact School](https://schoolofdata.artefact.com/).

 # Deployment